goby-garden/goby-interface/notes.md

 However, after resolving that, I started running into an issue with Electron crashing as soon as I ran any commands with `better-sqlite3`.
 This turned out to be [brand new bug](https://github.com/WiseLibs/better-sqlite3/issues/1044) as of writing this, and to fix it the maintainers recommended running

-This also meant that ultimately I couldn’t just use `npm link` to install the `goby-database` code.
-But instead of just copying it over (which I did last time, ensuing in all sorts of confusions and problems), I just went ahead and published the WIP to npm, and then installed it into the `goby-interface` repo.

 ```
 npm install
 cd node_modules/better-sqlite3